Location: town of Hunedoara, Transylvania

-The beautifully preserved structure features a sumptuous Knights' Hall, an impressive drawbridge, high buttresses, inner courtyards, a chapel and some 50 rooms resplendent with medieval art.
+The beautifully preserved structure features a sumptuous Knights' Hall, the Council Room, a chapel, an impressive drawbridge, high buttresses, inner courtyards and over 50 rooms resplendent with medieval art and furniture.

-The castle's courtyard features a 100-ft. well dug into stone, in the 15th Century.
+The castle's courtyard features a 94-ft. well dug into stone, in the 15th Century.

 Legend says that the wheel was dug by three Turkish prisoners who were promised freedom when job was done.

 It took them 15 years and 28 days to reach water.